-\end{theorem} \begin{proof} See Appendix \ref{appendix.proof_of_bias_upper_bound}. \end{proof} From the Theorem \ref{theorem.bias_upper_bound}, it can be seen that the upper bound of the unified gradient error is determined by model errors and Q-value errors (including observation noise and function approximate error).
-Specifically, when the prediction horizon $n=0$, the unified PG degenerates into the data-driven PG \eqref{eq.pg_data}.
-The PG error is only influenced by Q-value errors, i.e., $\mathrm{const}\cdot(B_{qa}+\mathbb{E}_{\epsilon}\left\{\Vert\epsilon\Vert\right\})$.
-When the prediction horizon $n\ge1$, the unified PG error is determined by both model errors $o(n(\gamma c_m n)^n)$ and Q-value estimate errors $\gamma^n {\mathrm{const}}\cdot (B_{qs}+\mathbb{E}_{\epsilon}\left\{\Vert\epsilon\Vert\right\})$.
-Besides, with the increase of the prediction horizon, the PG error caused by model errors grows exponentially.
-On the contrary, that caused by Q-value estimate errors is controlled by the discount factor and decreases exponentially.
+\end{theorem} \begin{proof} See Appendix \ref{appendix.proof_of_bias_upper_bound}. \end{proof} From the Theorem \ref{theorem.bias_upper_bound}, it can be seen that the upper bound of the unified PG bias is determined by model predictive error $c_m$, Q-value estimate error (including observation error $\epsilon$ and function approximate error $B_{qs},B_{qa}$), and the predictive horizon $n$.
+Specifically, when the prediction horizon $n=0$, i.e., the data-driven PG \eqref{eq.pg_data}, this bias is only influenced by the Q-value estimate eror, i.e., $B_{qa}+\mathbb{E}_{\epsilon}\left\{\Vert\epsilon\Vert\right\}$.
+When the prediction horizon $n\ge1$, the unified PG bias is related to both the model error $n(\gamma c_m n)^n$ and the Q-value estimate error $\gamma^n (B_{qs}+\mathbb{E}_{\epsilon}\left\{\Vert\epsilon\Vert\right\})$.
+And, with the increase of the prediction horizon, the PG bias caused by the model predictive error grows exponentially.
+On the contrary, that caused by the Q-value estimate error is controlled by the discount factor $\gamma$ and decreases exponentially.
 When the prediction horizon increases to infinity, the PG error is only related to model errors.
 However, in that case, the model errors can make the unified PG arbitrarily bad.

-We can be enlightened by Theorem \ref{theorem.bias_upper_bound} in the following ways.
-At the beginning of training, when the Q-value errors have much more influence on the PG error compared with model errors, we can ignore the model error term $o(n(\gamma c_m n)^n)$ and discover that the PG error decreases exponentially with $n$.
-At the late phase of training, when the Q-value is well estimated, the Q-value errors become negligible, then the PG error increases exponentially with $n$ because of the model error term.
-These findings from the Theorem \ref{theorem.bias_upper_bound} can be applied to the design of the weights of the MPG.